-Many people avoid investing because of a fear of getting it ‘wrong’.
+Many people avoid investing because they fear getting it ‘wrong.’

-That’s why in this episode Tori goes over the basics of investing in an engaging, easy-to-digest, and fun way!
+In this episode, Tori goes over the basics of investing in an engaging, easy-to-digest, and fun way!

-Investing doesn’t have to be scary or intimidating, you just need to be equipped with the right information!
+Investing doesn’t have to be scary or intimidating; you need to be equipped with the correct information!

 This episode is an absolute must for everyone!

 How to Live More Sustainably (For The Planet and Your Money) with Moji Igun